kiamesdavies/money-transfer/README.md

 - `controllers`: Contains the directives to expose the application for HTTP access
 - `exceptions`: Custom exceptions
 - `models`: Contains events, commands and domain models used in the application
-- `services`: Contains the API and default implementation for the Money Transfer.
+- `services`: Contains the API and implementation for the Money Transfer.

-For a glance, there are four classes *(DefaultAccount, TransferHandler, Bank, and BankAccount)* responsible for the majority of the functionalities in the system.
+Quick glance, there are four classes *(DefaultAccount, TransferHandler, Bank, and BankAccount)* responsible for the majority of the functionalities in the system.

 Scenarios